cosmic-soul/DockerScanner/README.md

 2. Define your Docker Compose configuration and any additional files needed
 3. Register your template in the `TemplateManager._register_templates()` method
 4. Your template will automatically be available in both CLI and interactive modes

+### Customizing the Onboarding System

+You can extend or modify the onboarding system to add custom help topics or contextual tips:

+1. Add new help topics by creating appropriate methods (like `_show_new_feature_help()`) in the `OnboardingManager` class
+2. Add entries to the `topics` dictionary in the `show_topic()` method to make them accessible
+3. Add new section-specific first-time help in the `section_help` dictionary in `show_first_time_section_help()`
+4. Add new contextual suggestions in the `suggestions` dictionary in the `maybe_show_suggestion()` method
+5. The onboarding system will automatically track which topics users have seen and which sections they've visited
+6. All help content is organized by menu/section and action for easy contextual navigation

 Example for creating a new template: